buildspace/buildspace-projects/Solana_And_Web3/en/Section_3/Lesson_2_Call_Deployed_Program.md

 `SystemProgram` is a reference to the [core program](https://docs.solana.com/developing/runtime-facilities/programs#system-program) that runs Solana we already talked about. `Keypair.generate()` gives us some parameters we need to create the `BaseAccount` account that will hold the GIF data for our program.

-Then, we use `idl.metadata.address` to get our program's id and then we specify that we want to make sure we connect to devnet by doing `clusterApiUrl('devnet')`.
+Then, we use reuse our programID so that we can tell the Solana Runtime which program we are trying to talk to, then we specify that we want to make sure we connect to devnet by doing `clusterApiUrl('devnet')`.

 This `preflightCommitment: "processed"` thing is interesting.
 You can read on it a little [here](https://solana-labs.github.io/solana-web3.js/modules.html#Commitment).
 Basically, we can actually choose *when* to receive a confirmation for when our transaction has succeeded.
 Because the blockchain is fully decentralized, we can choose how long we want to wait for a transaction.
 Do we want to wait for just one node to acknowledge our transaction?
 Do we want to wait for the whole Solana chain to acknowledge our transaction?